espocrm/documentation/docs/administration/roles-management.md

 Defines access to portal information, the ability to post messages to portal users.

-Users with the Portal Permission can manage followers of a specific record (since v6.2.0).
+Users with the Portal Permission can manage followers of a specific record (as of v7.0).
 Only portal users can be managed.

 ### Group Email Account Permission